cibo-ai/mnist-draw/README.md

 Using fabric.js to build a simple browser drawing tools to feed into the model and output prediction.

-cgi-bin/mnist.py - file for drawing and output prediction.
+cgi-bin/mnist.py - file for drawing and output prediction. python -m http.server --cgi 8000 to open a localhost server.

-handwritten-digit.ipynb - jupyter notebook for building and training models.
+build_model.ipynb - jupyter notebook for building and training models.